 Treatment for: Plaque Psoriasis, Rheumatoid Arthritis, Ankylosing Spondylitis, Ulcerative Colitis, Crohn's Disease, Maintenance, Psoriatic Arthritis, Juvenile Idiopathic Arthritis

 Amjevita (adalimumab-atto) an anti-TNF-α monoclonal antibody biosimilar to Humira, approved for the treatment of various inflammatory diseases including rheumatoid arthritis, juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn’s disease, ulcerative colitis, and plaque psoriasis.

 The FDA approval of Amjevita was based on analytical, nonclinical, pharmacokinetic and clinical data supporting biosimilarity to the reference product Humira.
 Safety and immunogenicity were also comparable.

 Amjevita comes with a Boxed Warning alerting health care professionals and patients of the increased risk of serious infections and malignancies.
 The most common reported side effects include infections (including upper respiratory, sinusitis), injection site reactions, headache, and rash.

-Development History and FDA Approval Process for Amjevita
+Development Timeline for Amjevita